Content Managment System

 User management with github

 In your repository settings on Github, go to settings > collaborators and click on the button [Add people].
-You will be able to add any github user are collaborator.
+You will be able to add any github user as collaborator.
 Only people that you added will be able to edit your pages and you can revoque them at any time by removing them from the list.